frienf/math-notes-fe/README.md

-calc-fe
+Math Notes Frontend
-calc-fe is a React-based front-end application for drawing mathematical expressions on a canvas, processing them via a backend API, and rendering the results as LaTeX using MathJax.
+frienf-math-notes-fe is a React-based frontend application for drawing mathematical expressions on a canvas, processing them via a backend API, and rendering the results as LaTeX using MathJax.
 It features a draggable and resizable canvas, color swatches, undo/redo functionality, a calculation history panel, and a responsive UI built with Tailwind CSS and Mantine components.
 Features

 Canvas Drawing: Draw mathematical expressions freehand with customizable colors.